CoStar Group Inc.'s (CSGP) Stock: A Long-Term Performance Analysis

 Sponsored

-The average price point forecasted by analysts for CoStar Group Inc. (CSGP) is $84.31, which is $16.2 above the current market price.
-The public float for CSGP is 402.42M, and currently, short sellers hold a 1.23% ratio of that float.
-The average trading volume of CSGP on March 30, 2023 was 2.17M shares.
+The average price point forecasted by analysts for CoStar Group Inc. (CSGP) is $84.31, which is $16.23 above the current market price.
+The public float for CSGP is 402.42M, and currently, short sellers hold a 1.23% ratio of that floaft.
+The average trading volume of CSGP on April 05, 2023 was 2.19M shares.

 CSGP) stock’s latest price update

-CoStar Group Inc. (NASDAQ: CSGP)’s stock price has decreased by -0.23 compared to its previous closing price of 68.21.
-Despite this, the company has seen a gain of 3.34% in its stock price over the last five trading days.
+CoStar Group Inc. (NASDAQ: CSGP)’s stock price has decreased by -1.09 compared to its previous closing price of 68.77.
+However, the company has experienced a 0.92% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/21/23 that CoStar CEO Says Firm Not Buying Move Business From News Corp

-The stock of CoStar Group Inc. (CSGP) has gone up by 3.34% for the week, with a -2.83% drop in the past month and a -10.52% drop in the past quarter.
-The volatility ratio for the week is 1.95%, and the volatility levels for the past 30 days are 2.05% for CSGP.
-The simple moving average for the last 20 days is -0.37% for CSGP stock, with a simple moving average of -6.53% for the last 200 days.

 Analysts’ Opinion of CSGP